 We all know it’s easier to throw rocks at a house than it is to build one, but we can and should expect more from our elected leaders.
 By claiming businesses won’t come to Virginia because Virginians are “uneducated,” Winsome Sears is insulting voters and only pointing out more flaws in her and Glenn Youngkin’s own policy platform, which aims to defund public education.

-Today, Delegate Hala Ayala, Democratic Nominee for Lieutenant Governor, released ‘Gas Station,’ her first television ad of the general election.
+Today, Delegate Hala Ayala, Democratic Nominee for Lieutenant Governor, released ‘Steps,’ a new advertisement touting her record of delivering for Virginia families as a leader in the General Assembly.
+Hala is the only candidate in the race for lieutenant governor with the lived and legislative leadership experience necessary to advance Virginia’s priorities.
 The ad is a part of a statewide communications campaign to share Hala’s story and her vision for Virginia.

 “This November, all of the progress Virginia has made over the last few years is on the line.
 It’s going to take every Virginian making their voice heard at the ballot box to defend our health care, reproductive rights, public schools, gun safety reforms, and more.
 Elections have consequences, and democracy is not a spectator sport.
 This National Voter Registration Day, make sure you’re registered and make a plan to vote.
 Our Commonwealth as we know it depends on it.”